Luoauoa/TimeCapsule/README.md

 3. Change to the correct path, then use bash to run the specific script file, e.g., `bash ./scripts/traffic.sh`.

 ## Acknowledgment
-> 1. We recognise that this is an imperfect work.
+> 1. We recognize that this is an imperfect work.
 Please let us know if you have any questions or suggestions about the code or specific techniques in the paper.
->
+> 2. It is recommended to **increase the length of compression parameters** when using ***short look-back windows*** (e.g., 96).
-> 2. Please consider starring this repository and citing our research if you find the paper interesting or this repo helpful.
+> 3. Please consider starring this repository and citing our research if you find the paper interesting or this repo helpful.

 ```bibtex
 @article{lu2025timecapsule,